-This information in this preliminary prospectus supplement and the accompanying prospectus is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell these shares and they are not soliciting an offer to buy these shares in any jurisdiction where the offer or sale is not permitted.
+The information in this preliminary prospectus supplement is not complete and may be changed.
+This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell these securities and they are not soliciting an offer to buy these securities in any state or jurisdiction where the offer or sale is not permitted.

-Subject to Completion Preliminary Prospectus Supplement dated December 12, 2018
+Subject to Completion, Preliminary Prospectus Supplement dated August 15, 2017